 Relaxing in Guildford has never been easier, from being able to chill in our beautiful public parks such as Stoke Park and Loseley Park.
 You can also hire a narrow boat or rowing boat and splash about on the National Trust's Wey Navigation, which turns through the town.
 Guildford also offers lovely walks along the towpath out into the countryside where you will find a host of charming villages, beautiful gardens and historic buildings to explore like our Guildford Castle and Guildford Cathedral.

 Guildford and the surrounding areas also offer many places of interest.
 In the streets and lanes around the cobbled High street, there awaits a wealth of history to discover including the castle built by William the Conqueror - Surrey's only Royal castle - and the house and grave of the author Lewis Carroll.

 Guildford also offers many options for Higher Education.
 Guildford College offers a broad range of courses from A-Levels to Access into Nursing Courses.
 The College of Law in Guildford, offers law degrees and post-graduate courses.
-Guildford also has a reputation for the arts with the Guildford School of Acting (which has recently merged with Surrey University), the Academy for Contemporary Music and the Italia Conte dance school all being based here.
+Guildford also has a reputation for the arts with the Guildford School of Acting (which has recently merged with the University of Surrey), the Academy for Contemporary Music and the Italia Conte dance school all based here.

-Guildford is also home to the University of Surrey - which you can learn about here - Originally The Battersea Polytechnic Institute, the university moved to its current site and changed its name in 1966.
-The University of Surrey conducts extensive research on small satellites with its Surrey Space Centre - which you can read about here - and has strong links with Royal Surrey.
-Surrey University has a continuing and exciting programme of future development and expansion.
+Guildford is also home to the University of Surrey.
+The University has strong links with Royal Surrey and has a continuing and exciting programme of future development and expansion.